A Primer on Blockchain, Bitcoin and the Cryptocurrency Craze

 Among the many question marks surrounding bitcoin is whether it’s used much as a currency.
 A growing number of stores and restaurants accept it, and securities exchanges have introduced bitcoin-related futures contracts.
 But mainstream acceptance has been slow.
 Worries about fraud, for example, have prompted Google and Facebook to ban cryptocurrency ads.
 At least for the moment, bitcoin may be functioning more as a vehicle for financial speculation than as a practical transaction mechanism.

 Such uncertainty has caused fitful price swings.
 Bitcoin has attracted interest from prominent corners of the financial world, but it also faces daunting regulatory and logistical obstacles, and is tarred by a lingering image as the payment of choice among drug dealers and online renegades.
-After zooming from roughly $1,000 in early 2017 to nearly $20,000 toward year-end, a brutish sell-off pushed it below $7,000.
+After zooming from roughly $1,000 in early 2017 to nearly $20,000 toward that year-end, a brutish sell-off pushed it significantly lower.

 Bitcoin is popular now, but blockchain may turn out to be the real breakthrough.